 In a business context, doxing can be used as a form of blackmail or extortion.
 Criminals may threaten to disclose sensitive information about a company or its employees for financial gain.
 There are also increasing instances of doxing as part of a broader disinformation campaign or competitive attack.

 The use of doxing as a form of cyberbullying or harassment is also a disturbing trend.
-In this context, public figures, journalists or activists, whose private information can be used to intimidate or coerce certain behaviors, are particularly vulnerable.
+In this context, public figures, journalists or activists, whose private information can be used to intimidate or coerce certain behavior, are particularly vulnerable.

 Who is most vulnerable to doxing attacks?